 Why visit a cemetery on holiday?
 It might be more than a legitimate question.
 Still, the Novodevichy Cemetery, and its World Heritage-listed convent, is a monumental celebration to famous people who have distinguished themselves in Russia and the world more than a place of commemoration for the loss of loved ones.

 You will walk among the tombs of writers such as Bulgakov and Chekhov, directors who made film histories such as Sergei Eisenstein and Konstantin Stanislavsky, musicians, scientists, and the last exponent of communism in Russia, Boris Yeltsin.
-The Monastery, in perfect Moscow Baroque style, overlooks the Moskva River and is one of the few convents in Moscow that has not undergone major reconstructions.
+In perfect Moscow Baroque style, the Monastery overlooks the Moskva River and is one of the few convents in Moscow that has not undergone major reconstructions.
 From the Church of the Savior Transfiguration, you can access the monastery, which is not the only place to visit.
 Inside the walls, there are cathedrals with high golden domes, gardens, the Lopukhina Palace, and the Baroque bell tower of the Assumption Church.
 Before leaving, don’t forget to take a look into the waters of the lake, beautiful even with night lighting.

 Opening hours and ticket cost